The Southeast Asian Drug Battle

 The moment that led the world to shine a light on Southeast Asia’s drug epidemic was the harshness of many of the countries in the region drug laws, laws that have led authorities to execute thousands of suspected drug traffickers and even in some cases drug users.

 • The Philippines war on drugs has become the most publicized with the very brazen country leader of President Duterte.
-As the world was viewing from a distance, and being very critical of the Philippine government, the leaders of the country of the Philippines implemented the world’s most severe drug laws as punishment could mean death in the streets, skipping the proper channels of a judicial trial.
-Whether it is drug users or drug sellers and traffickers, many of the killings committed by the local police or military, or maybe even local citizens, are based on assumptions with very little evidence.
+As the world was viewing from a distance, and being very critical of the Philippine government, the leaders of the country implemented the world’s most severe drug laws as punishment could mean death in the streets, skipping the proper channels of a judicial trial.
+Whether it is drug users or drug sellers and traffickers, there are a handful of the killings committed by the local police or military that are based on assumptions with very little evidence.

 • In Japan, Asian drug laws consist of anyone who enables drunk drivers and/or drug abuse can be sentenced to prison as a person responsible for a crime, while the smallest amounts of the most harmless drug that someone can get their hands on has the possibility of sentencing someone to around five years in prison.

 • One of the first places in Asia to truly declare a war on drugs was Thailand, during the early 2000s.
 During Thailand’s wrath on drugs, hundreds of people were executed due to the accusations of being involved in drug trafficking.

 • Indonesia has similar simple possession laws that can have a resident of Indonesia or a foreigner sentenced to around five years in prison.
 And to remind people that these laws are just for simple possession, so anyone can imagine the increase of penalty for the actual distribution drugs.